washimahamedbu062/washimahamedbu062/README.md

 # Hi there 👋, I am Washim Ahmed
 ## Web developer

 I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Over the past years, I created 47+ websites for my clients.
 I pride myself on doing quality work and maintaining excellent communication.

-Skills: HTML / CSS / SAAS / BOOTSTRAP / REACT
+Skills: HTML5 / CSS3 / SASS / BOOTSTRAP / REACT

 - 🔭 I’m currently working on YouTube
 - 🌱 I’m currently learning React